Research with undergraduates

 First, some quick parameters:

-- Research is fun, mostly.
-There are parts that are tedious and boring (I call those "washing the glassware"), like transcription or subject pool management.
-There are parts that are frustrating, like when your participants flake out or your code is broken.
+Research is fun, mostly.
+There are parts that are tedious and boring, like transcription or subject pool management.
+There are parts that are frustrating, like when your participants don't participate or your code is broken.
 But, in a deep and fundamental sense, the practice of research is fun and exciting.

 So, a successful research program generates new knowledge, brings together multiple people in different roles, and is usually fun for the research team.